 How can I care for my rotator cuff injury at home?

-- Rest: Rest may help your shoulder heal.
+- Rest may help your shoulder heal.
 Overuse of your shoulder can make your injury worse.
-Avoid heavy lifting, using your arms over your head, or sports that need an overhead or throwing motion.
+Avoid heavy lifting, putting your arms over your head, or sports that need an overhead or throwing motion.
 Any of these movements can cause or worsen a rotator cuff injury.

 When should I call my doctor or orthopedist?